 - the relative income of each individual; and

 The above factors could establish whether or not alimony should be granted, how much should be awarded, and for how long payment should continue.
 Leigh K. Galyon, APC can help you navigate this complicated process to obtain the best spousal support award possible or, alternatively, to convince the judge that your ex-spouse does not need spousal support or needs less than they asked for.

 Keep in mind that California offers 4 types of spousal support agreements:

 - Pendente Lite (Temporary) Spousal Support provided during the divorce action.

 - Rehabilitative Support allowing a lower-earning spouse to eventually become self-supporting.

 - Permanent Spousal Support awarded at the conclusion of the divorce action.
 It can be for a specified period or indefinite.
 It may also be modifiable based upon a change in circumstances.

 - Reimbursement Support to recoup the funds one spouse may have provided to help finance the other’s education or career training.

 Working for Your Stability and Peace of Mind

-At Leigh K. Galyon, APC, we help clients navigate the child and spousal support system.
+At Leigh K. Galyon, APC, we help clients navigate the San Diego child support and spousal support system.
 Whether you are are seeking alimony or opposing the payment of spousal support, Attorney Leigh K. Galyon can represent you.
 Our clients come to us with a variety of concerns including how long spousal support can last, whether the amount of child support can be changed, and how payments should be treated for income tax purposes.
 We have the necessary experience to answer your questions and help guide you through the process.